alsmola/graphgrc/nist80053/ra-5.md

-# RA-5 - Vulnerability Monitoring and Scanning
+# NIST 800-53v5 - RA-5 - Vulnerability Monitoring and Scanning
 - Monitor and scan for vulnerabilities in the system and hosted applications \[ Assignment: organization-defined frequency and/or randomly in accordance with organization-defined process \] and when new vulnerabilities potentially affecting the system are identified and reported;
 - Employ vulnerability monitoring tools and techniques that facilitate interoperability among tools and automate parts of the vulnerability management process by using standards for:
 - Analyze vulnerability scan reports and results from vulnerability monitoring;